saamerm/Bing-search-rank-tracker/README.md

 ## Check if you are blocked

+You can try to run `python3 rank.py https://thefirstprototype.com/ mobile` instead and that will work ~5 times.
 To check if you are blocked, go to the function `def desktop(keyword,sitename,device,useragent):` and under the line `browser.open(...` add a line
 `print(browser)` to print the output.
+If you are blocked, it will say `<RoboBrowser url=https://www.bing.com....>` in the output window.
+I'm not sure how to proceed.

+## Switch it to work wih Google Search

+If you are blocked by Bing, you use the Google browser instead.
+Just change these:
+- `links = browser.find_all("li", {"class": "b_algo"})` to this `links = browser.find_all("div", {"class": "KJDcUb"})`
+- `browser.open('https://www.bing.com/search?q=' + keyword)` to this `browser.open('https://www.google.com/search?q=' + keyword)`

+To check if you are blocked on Google, go to the function `def desktop(keyword,sitename,device,useragent):` and under the line `browser.open(...` add a line
+`print(browser)` to print the output, if you haven't already done that above.
 If you are blocked, it will say `<RoboBrowser url=https://www.google.com/sorry/index?continue=https://www.google.com/search%3Fq%3Dthe%2Bfirst_prototype&q=EgRsqoWdGLO1jYcGIhAgHPLrEoXTpalTKCP5PuFaMgFy>` in the output window.
 I went to the link in my browser, I said I am not a robot, and it redirected me to the Google Search.
 But when I came back to the Robobrowser, it still gave me the same error.
 I'm at a roadbloack now